Best Places to Live in Charlotte, NC

 The third ward is a historic spot reflecting its blue-collar industrial heritage.
 Bank of America Stadium is the most iconic spot in the third ward and offers an attractive appeal for both real estate investments and Panthers fans.
 This is likely the ward to bet on for future growth.
 Third Ward Park is also home to the Charlotte Knights, a triple AAA baseball team with a beautiful stadium that can be seen from nearby skyscrapers.

-Spring and summer nights are sparked by baseball and community events with the neighborhood bars, breweries and Panthers fans begin taking over during the Fall.
+Spring and summer nights are sparked by baseball and community events with the neighborhood bars, breweries, and Panthers fans begin taking over during the Fall.
 If you’re a sports fan who enjoys a night out in a vibrant neighborhood, the third ward may be a great option for you.
+Third Ward is one of the best places to live in Charlotte!

 On the outer edges of the third ward are historic bungalows and modern condos, townhomes, recreational fields, and dog parks.

 The most popular of all the wards is the fourth ward.
-With charming Victorians and quiet streets lining the historic district you will have quite the variety of housing choices.
+With charming Victorians and quiet streets lining the historic district you will have quite a variety of housing choices.
 In the 1970s the Junior League partnered with Bank of America and began to revitalize the neighborhood.

 A great neighborhood within walking distance to Uptown’s dining, employment opportunities, and events.
 The Fourth Ward is experiencing a large amount of commercial growth as well that is beautifully blended among the quaint neighborhoods, condos, and retail spaces.

 The Fourth Ward neighborhood has it all!